(Back to Pennsylvania Haunted Index)

 Brenda Dick caught on film a real clear picture of a shadow man during a busy time in the restaurant.
 You can see through him to the bricks. http://ghostsoldiers.tv/id19.html

-The picture was taken near the place where the horse thief was known to be hung.
+The picture was taken near the place where the horse thief was known to have been hung.

 A very strong "PROBABLY SO" is in order.
 Many people have consistently experienced paranormal events, and have had personal experiences that could either be residual or from actual intelligent spirits.
 The investigation group, Ghost Soldiers, captured some great EVPs, but also reported that they helped a soldier entity crossover to the other side, perhaps the one who talked to them.
 There are probably more soldiers there, as soldiers like to stay together, even in death.
 Some of the EVPs could've come from other entities, like the servants reported there.